 What’s also very important to keep in mind, is that if you buy car insurance, at state minimums, for example, you’re paying to cover the bodily injury and/or property damages of anyone in an accident where you’re at fault.
 That insurance does not cover you.
 If your vehicle is struck by an uninsured driver and you’ve used up your PIP, you won’t have any other way to pay for your medical costs and/or get lost wages.
 Fortunately, there is coverage available that you should look into.

-Every Kentucky driver should have a UM policy.
-It’s also extremely inexpensive and if, in the unfortunate even that you’re ever in a bad accident, it will be a significant resource for your medical treatment and financial hardships.
+Every Kentucky driver should have an Uninsured Motorist coverage policy.
+It is extremely inexpensive and will be a significant resource for your medical treatment and financial hardships after an accident.
 We hope this information finds you well.
-We, here, at Becker Law Office are here to help.
+At Becker Law Office we are here to help.